 Average Weather in Chiang Mai Thailand

-In Chiang Mai, the temperature typically varies from 59°F to 97°F over the course of the year, and is rarely below 53°F or above 102°F.
+In Chiang Mai, the wet season is oppressive and overcast, the dry season is mostly clear, and it is hot year round.
+Over the course of the year, the temperature typically varies from 59°F to 97°F and is rarely below 53°F or above 102°F.

 The hot season lasts for 1.9 months, from March 11 to May 8, with an average daily high temperature above 94°F. The hottest day of the year is April 13, with an average high of 97°F and low of 74°F.

 The cool season lasts for 2.3 months, from November 17 to January 25, with an average daily high temperature below 86°F. The coldest day of the year is January 8, with an average low of 59°F and high of 84°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Chiang Mai, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

 The clearer part of the year in Chiang Mai begins around October 27 and lasts for 5.7 months, ending around April 19.
 On February 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 75% of the time, and overcast or mostly cloudy 25% of the time.

 The cloudier part of the year begins around April 19 and lasts for 6.3 months, ending around October 27.
 On August 2, the cloudiest day of the year, the sky is overcast or mostly cloudy 93% of the time, and clear, mostly clear, or partly cloudy 7% of the time.